1941 Pittsburgh Panthers football team: Carnegie Tech

 Immediately after the game, Edgar "Special Delivery" Jones left for New York to participate in a charity football game on Sunday at the Polo Grounds.
 An All-Star Negro eleven played against a team of college stars and some New York Yankee pros.
 The Yankees won 24–20.

 The Pitt starting lineup for the game against Carnegie Tech was Stanley Gervelis (left end), Jack Durishan (left tackle), William Dillon (left guard), George Allshouse (center), Ralph Fife (right guard), William Benghouser (right tackle), John Stahl (right end), Walter West (quarterback), Edgar Jones (left halfback), William Dutton (right halfback) and Frank Saksa (fullback).
-Substitiutes appearing in the game for Pitt were Michael Sotak, Norbert Gestner, Harry Kindelberger, John Shaffer, George Mitchell, Steve Sinclair, Albert Kunkel, Vincent Antonelli, Ray Rabinek, Joe Salvucci, Robert Crissman, Martin Rosepink, Frank Scatton, John Stetler, Harold Stickel, Joseph Connell, Bruce Reuter, Joseph Adamchic, Mat Gebel and John Ross.
+Substitutes appearing in the game for Pitt were Michael Sotak, Norbert Gestner, Harry Kindelberger, John Shaffer, George Mitchell, Steve Sinclair, Albert Kunkel, Vincent Antonelli, Ray Rabinek, Joe Salvucci, Robert Crissman, Martin Rosepink, Frank Scatton, John Stetler, Harold Stickel, Joseph Connell, Bruce Reuter, Joseph Adamchic, Mat Gebel and John Ross.

 Individual scoring summary

 Postseason

 Guard Ralph Fife was named first team All-America by the Associated Press.
-On December 5, Fife was awarded a gold watch during the Kate Smith radio hour by Fordham coach Jim Crowley for being a member of the "Kate Smith all-American Football squad."
+On December 5, Fife was awarded a gold watch during the Kate Smith radio hour by Fordham coach Jim Crowley for being a member of the "Kate Smith All-American Football squad."
 He was named second team All-American by NEA, Ted Husing of CBS, and the United Press.

-Halfback Edgar “Special Delivery” Jones received honorable mentions on both the International News Service and United Press All-American football teams.
-Coach Carl Snavely chose Jones for the North squad in the annual North-South All-Star game on Christmas day.
+Halfback Edgar "Special Delivery" Jones received honorable mentions on both the International News Service and United Press All-American football teams.
+Coach Carl Snavely chose Jones for the North squad in the annual North-South All-Star game on Christmas Day.

 Coaches Andy Kerr and Bernie Bierman chose Fife and end Stanley Gervelis to play for the East squad in the annual East-West Shrine Game in San Francisco on New Year's Day.
 After the attack on Pearl Harbor, the game was moved to Tulane Stadium in New Orleans and played on January 3, 1942 for security reasons.

+Team players drafted into the NFL

+The following players were selected in the 1942 NFL draft.